 But it’s time to boot this space sludge:

-The game starts with the now familiar Space Quest theme and a text depicting what happened to our protagonist since the events of the first game, namely, he reaped all the fame he could until he was forgotten by the public and forced to work again as a janitor, but this time, in a space station orbiting his home planet, Xenon.
+The game starts with the now-familiar Space Quest theme and a text depicting what happened to our protagonist since the events of the first game, namely, that he reaped all the fame he could until he was forgotten by the public and forced to work again as a janitor, but this time, in a space station orbiting his home planet, Xenon.

-If you’re played any Sierra AGI graphic adventure, then you know how to play this one.
-You can use the directional buttons to move Roger and write any commands in the prompt below the main screen.
+If you’ve played any Sierra AGI graphic adventure, then you know how to play this one.
+You can use the directional arrows to move Roger and write any commands in the prompt below the main screen.
 It’s quite simple to use as long you don’t misspell any command.
 And also don’t forget to write GET OBJECT to grab the several objects you’ll find stashed in certain places or people (an easy mistake to make if you’re not used to this type of graphic adventures).

 The music is spectacular, especially if you’re playing the game on a Tandy computer (or emulating its sound system), although there aren’t many tracks throughout the game.
 The sound effects, however, are also average.
-The control system is okay and the directional buttons are responsive.
+The control system is okay and the directional arrows are responsive.

 As far as other versions go, the Amiga version is just like the DOS version but the Apple IIgs version has superior sound effects (as in all AGI Sierra titles).
-And there’s even a VGA fan-made remake, made by Infamous Studios, that features a point-and-click mouse interface, voice over and extra content.
+And there’s even a VGA fan-made remake, made by Infamous Studios, that features a point-and-click mouse interface, voice-over and extra content.
 You can download it for free here.

-Also, I would like to apologize for not making any references to the International Women’s Day.
+Also, I would like to apologize for not making any references to International Women’s Day.
 I promise next year to write a special article or review dedicated to it.
 And for the next review, let’s keep it a bit down to Earth, shall we?
 Until then, keep on shooting the stars and playing.